imkaruna/topdeals-cli-gem/README.md

-# topdeals-cli-gem
+#  Top Deals Today

-Top Deals Today
+A Ruby CLI Gem to fetch deals from the internet.